Molajo/Molajito/README.md

 [![Build Status](https://travis-ci.org/Molajo/Molajito.png?branch=master)](https://travis-ci.org/Molajo/Molajito)

 Molajito is a template environment for frontend developers who want to focus on markup, not programming.
+It locates views, injects escaped data, integrates with Event handling, offers translation support for language strings, and more.

-## Quick start
+## Sample

 A working example of a website that has a [Home](https://raw.githubusercontent.com/Molajo/Molajito/master/Sample/Screenshots/Home.png),